Save $100 with code SPRING.

 What does the Tick-Borne Disease Test Panel detect, and how reliable is it?

 The Tick-Borne Disease Test Panel detects antibodies to multiple pathogens responsible for Lyme disease, Tick-Borne Relapsing Fever (TBRF), Babesiosis, and Bartonellosis.
-Using advanced recombinant protein technology, the test achieves high sensitivity and specificity, ensuring reliable and accurate detection of these diseases.
+As a comprehensive tick-borne panel, it utilizes advanced recombinant protein technology to achieve high sensitivity and specificity, ensuring reliable and accurate detection of these diseases.

-AcuDart tests are among the most accurate tests available, with a sensitivity of just above 90%, higher than the PCR and the ELISA/Western blot (57.6%) testing protocol recommended by the CDC.
+AcuDart tests are among the most accurate available, with a sensitivity of just above 83%, significantly higher than the PCR and the ELISA/Western blot (57.6%) testing protocol recommended by the CDC.
+This tick-borne illness panel provides a more thorough and precise alternative to standard commercial lab tests, helping individuals detect infections with greater confidence.

 Does insurance cover Tick-Borne Disease testing?